Adesoji Aderemi: Early life

-He was born on the 15th of November 1889, during the turbulence of the Yoruba civil war to Prince Osundeyi Gbadebo of the Osinkola ruling house of Ile Ife and Madam Adekunbi Itiola of Ipetumodu, (she was his 19th and youngest wife).
+He was born on 15 November 1889, during the turbulence of the Yoruba civil war to Prince Osundeyi Gbadebo of the Osinkola ruling house of Ile Ife and Madam Adekunbi Itiola of Ipetumodu, (she was his 19th and youngest wife).
 In the absence of his warrior father, who was on a war expedition; he was named Adesoji Aderemi, meaning "The crown has woken up," and "The crown consoles me," respectively.

 On Prince Gbadebo's return, Adesoji's older sister Ibiyemi, unable to contain her excitement of the news, had to be held back from initial physical contact with her war-weary and juju laden father.
 Until he had rid himself of his protective war attire by appeasing his gods, then was it safe to embrace his family.

 Prince Gbadebo being an Ifa priest, presented his newborn to his Ifa Oracle demanding to know what the future holds for the new baby Aderemi.
 The father was told to bow to his son.
 The Ifa predicted that baby Aderemi, was going to wear the crown of his ancestors, that his reign will be known far and wide, and he will come in contact with strangers in far away places.

 Prince Gbadebo told his wife to get coral beads to dress his son as was customary for royalty.
 In the belief of the oracle, mother-Adekunbi went into protective mode, always washing Aderemi in herbs, until he outgrew her methods.
 His father died in 1897 when he was 8 years old.
 Having lost his father at an early age, he was raised by his mother.
 The emergence of Christianity dissuaded his mother from the traditional family worship of Ifa, hence his enrollment at the new local Christian primary school of St Phillips, Ife, as one of the first students in Ife to attend a local school in 1901.

 The young Prince Aderemi had a vision.
-His objection to farming with his much older and beloved brother, Papa Prince Adeyemo, led to his enrollment at the Anglican primary school at Aiyetoro, Ile-Ife.
-Under the tutelage and mentorship of Revd Canon J Adejumo, a.k.a.
-Baba Aiyetoro, who later became his father in law.
-He had an affinity for the law profession and could have travelled to the United Kingdom for the law programme, with his contemporaries of the day - Bashiru Augusto.
-Not Aderemi, he had a date with destiny - the Ife Crown.
-Despite losing his father Prince Gbadebo so early, he kept his ambition on track ,thanks to his mother Adekunbi Ipetu, who had her husband's early Ifa Oracle prediction behind her mind.
+His objection to farming with his much older and beloved brothers, Papa Prince Adeyemo and Prince Samuel Adewuyi [Sooko Laekun], led to his enrollment at the Anglican primary school at Aiyetoro, Ile-Ife.